The Rise of Total Government in the 19th and 20th centuries

 Statism reaches out with disciplined and centralized ruling institutions into areas of domestic social, economic and mental ("intellectual" and creative) life where states seldom ventured in earlier times, where historically only religiously sanctified institutions were allowed to intrude.

 Statist authority is so strongly encouraged by such projection of power in the domestic realm that it is easily tempted to project its power beyond its borders into vulnerable surrounding territories.
 Total statism can be described as a situation in which the power of government demands and enforces unrestrained SOVEREIGNTY both with respect to international relations -- the relationship to the wider world -- and with respect to domestic policy -- its relationship to its own subjects.
-[Hop and read top 5 paragraphs describe historical origins of the two faces of European sovereignty.]
-The state acknowledges no external or internal restraint on its power.
+[Hop and read top 5 paragraphs that describe the historical origins of the two-faced European concept of sovereignty.]
+The statism acknowledges no external or internal restraint on its power.
 The total state thrives, or stagnates, or collapses, but all on its own terms.

 However, one of the most dramatic accomplishments of "Western Civ" -- from the era of the US Revolution into the 20th century -- has been the broad and largely successful effort to escape that common feature of earlier human experience.
 The ascendant power of executive authority (as in the European aristocratic/monarchical polities) was challenged, weakened and sometimes overthrown in the period we have designated phase one of the European revolution [ID].

-Statism is used here to describe 20th-century global trends which sought to reverse the dominant 19th-century political trends, for example, liberalism and conservatism.
-The 19th-century spectrum of European political life was squeezed from both sides, left and right as if the tips of our iconic omega were a powerful pinching jaw [ID].
+Statism is used here to describe 20th-century global trends which sought to reverse the dominant 19th-century political trends, for example, liberalism, socialism and conservatism.
+The 19th-century spectrum of European political life was squeezed in the twentieth century from both sides, left and right, as if the tips of our iconic omega were a powerful pinching jaw [ID].

 Modern statism made its first moves back toward the center of the historical stage in "The West" in the years of Napoleon III [ID] and can be seen in the policies of the German Imperial Chancellor Bismarck [ID].

-And statist power also developed in stark disproportion to that of domestic European civil societies.
-Neither liberals nor conservatives were able to find just the right way to deal with the newly grown wage-labor component of modernizing society [EG].
+Statist power developed in stark disproportion to that of domestic European civil societies.
+Neither liberals, socialists nor conservatives were able to find just the right way to deal with the newly grown wage-labor component of modernizing society [EG].
 This lingering political/institutional inability weakened and compromised society in its relationship to the state in the late 19th century [Huge LOOP on "wage-labor"].

 As the 19th century wound down, the great German sociologist Max Weber [ID] concluded that the progressive ideals and innovations of the European 18th and 19th centuries were dissolving.
 What was charming, liberating and charismatic earlier had become disenchanting, oppressive and hyper-rational and bureaucratic in the era of "The Second Industrial Revolution".
 As Weber put it in his influential study of the relationship between Protestantism and capitalism, the light cloak of economic modernization with its generous invitation to laissez-faire freedom and prosperity was becoming an "iron cage" [TXT].

 The "iron cage" of managerial elitism expressed itself with increasing force in the early 20th century, even in the midst of the world's most liberal political cultures.
-New techniques of managerial control entered into industrial economic life and promised to find applications in political and social life [LOOP].
+New techniques of managerial control entered into industrial economic life and promised to find applications in political and social life [SAC LOOP on "managerial"].

-In our iconographic illustration of civil society [ID], so far as it might be deployed to illustrate the growth of "statism" in the 20th century, the circle labeled "state" expanded like a malignant growth into the circles labeled "society" and "economy".
-Overlap had proven essential and healthy, but suffocation of any circle by another circle was generally malignant.
+In our iconographic illustration of civil society [ID], so far as it might be deployed to illustrate the growth of "statism" in the 20th century, the circle labeled "state" expanded like a malignant growth (as viewed from the European liberal perspective) into the circles labeled "society" and "economy".
+Overlap had proven essential and healthy, but suffocation of any circle by another circle was judged malignant in the eyes of those who adhered to the first phase of the European Revolution [ID].

 The collapse of European and, eventually, North American capitalist economies after WW1 played a central causative role in the emergence of hyper-statism in the 1920s and beyond [7-hop LOOP on "collapse", including a summary entry on the decade of sharpest crisis]

 Moderate European doctrines, like Social Democracy and Liberalism, came under powerful attack, particularly between WW1 and WW2 [EG].
-[Take a hop or two on post-WW1 "liberalism" LOOP].
+[Take a hop or two on post-WW1 LOOP on "liberalism"].
 Authentic conservatism was just as thoroughly dismissed, or was co-opted into the ranks of militant reaction.
+"Conservatism" was beginning to redefine itself as chauvinistic militarism.
 "Statism" transcended even those closely-related 19th-century "isms" = nationalism, Chauvinism, patriotism.
 Statism devoured those earlier "isms" and grew stronger.

 Then WW2 built on WW1 economic/managerial trends and could be thought of as 20th-century versions of what Charles Tilly identified as two of the three varieties of economic modernization = "coercion-intensive" and "capitalized coercion" [ID].
-In the German, Italian, Spanish, and Russian 1930s [ID], "coercion-intensive" trends and "capitalized-coercion" trends triumphed over pre-WW1 "capital-intensive" trends.
+In the German, Italian, Spanish, Russian and other "national" regional 1930s [ID], "coercion-intensive" trends and "capitalized-coercion" trends triumphed over pre-WW1 "capital-intensive" trends.

 By the 1960s the descriptive phrase "Military Industrial Complex" [LOOP] came into wide usage.